Admission Requirements and Procedures

 The College programs are offered with equal opportunity for all qualified persons without regard to race, political belief or affiliation, color, age, national origin, sex or handicap that would not preclude employment within their selected program area.
 This policy applies to Admissions, Advising, Training, Placement or to any other activity of the school.
 Applicants for admission are considered individually and there are no charges for this assessment.

-The programs offered by the College are open to all men and women that are beyond the age of compulsory school attendance.
-They have a diploma certifying completion of a high school education or a valid certificate attesting to the completion of comparable secondary education.
-Prospective enrollees complete a questionaire, discuss educational goals and pass the Wonderlic Scholastic Level Examination.
+The programs offered by the College are open to all men and women that are beyond the age of compulsory school attendance; supply a diploma certifying completion of a high school education or a valid certificate attesting to the completion of comparable secondary education.
+Prospective enrollees complete a questionaire, discuss educational goals, and pass the Wonderlic Scholastic Level Examination.
+The admissions representaitve will discuss the minimum federal standards based on each program offered by the college before sitting for the exam.
 This examination measures the ability-to-benefit from the education and training offered for enrollees with a secondary education.
-Inclusive are enrollees without a high school diploma or its equivalent that do not use Title IV Federal funding.
+Inclusive are enrollees without a high school diploma or its equivalent not using Title IV Federal funding.

-The representatives of the school are well informed about job requirements in the community that enables them to recommend training needed for specific employment objectives.
+The representatives of the school are well informed about job requirements in the community enabling them to recommend training needed for specific employment objectives.
 A tour of the College is conducted prior to enrollment.

 Transcripts are required to verify previous education.
 Upon starting classes the student will complete a "request for transcript" form to be sent to all secondary or postsecondary institutions attended in the past.